-Project management consists of various processes and principles that help professionals manage project quality and control.
+Fundamentals of Project Management: Project management consists of various processes and principles that help professionals manage project quality and control.
 This course introduces students to those concepts, with an emphasis on strategic direction.
 Students develop ethical decision-making and critical thinking skills and learn principles that can help them identify and meet stakeholder expectations.

-Project managers help determine a project budget and control costs to meet that budget.
+Project Cost: Project managers help determine a project budget and control costs to meet that budget.
 This course looks at various tools project managers use to estimate costs and implement cost control measures.
 Students learn the basics of earned value management techniques and how to use those techniques throughout the project lifecycle.

-Project managers must ensure they deliver a high-quality project that meets the project scope to the stakeholders.
+Project Quality: Project managers must ensure they deliver a high-quality project that meets the project scope to the stakeholders.
 This course addresses quality assurance techniques and measurements.
 Students learn to use relevant quality management tools.
 Concepts and theories emphasize the importance of quality planning and process improvement.

-Project managers must provide leadership and use problem-solving skills when a project encounters problems.
+Project Risk Management: Project managers must provide leadership and use problem-solving skills when a project encounters problems.
 With effective risk management, managers can mitigate or minimize problems by identifying possible issues early on and developing action plans.
 This course looks at tools and techniques project managers can use to identify, measure, and monitor possible risks.